Hosier Lane

 The Melbourne Street Art Collective regularly run events in Hosier Lane, such as “Christmas in Hosier” and “Halloween in Hosier” where a dedicated group of artists try to bring colour and life back to the laneway with their murals, stencils and paste-ups, but as with most art in the lane these efforts are quickly subsumed by the tagging and crappy painting.

-One particular person has been particularly destructive in Hosier Lane over the past couple of years.
-He persists in filling the laneway with amateurish hearts and music notes, often trying to claim other peoples work by drawing them around their smaller and larger works.
+Over the last couple of years the lane seems perpetually filled with badly painted hearts and music notes, these often seem to be an attempt to claim other artists work by painting them around smaller and larger works.
 It is such a shame that there is no attempt by the Melbourne City Council to stop this destructiveness.

 So, while Hosier Lane is still busy and vibrant with tourists it is such a shame that people are visiting our most famous street art location and finding it in it’s current state.
 We can only hope that the Melbourne City Council makes some effort to restore Hosier Lane to it’s former glory.